 ARTICLE VII.
-OPINIONS AND EXPERT TESTIMONY

-Rule 701.
-Opinion Testimony by Lay Witnesses

-If the witness is not testifying as an expert, the witness' testimony in the form of opinions or inferences is witness' testimony in the form of opinions or inferences is limited to those opinions or inferences which are (a) rationally based on the perception of the witness, and (b) helpful to a clear understanding of the witness' testimony or the determination of a fact in issue, and (c) not based on scientific, technical, or other specialized knowledge within the scope of Rule 702.
+OPINIONS AND EXPERT ARTICLE VII.
+OPINIONS AND EXPERT TESTIMONY TESTIMONY Rule 701.
+Opinion Testimony by Lay Rule 701.
+Opinion Testimony by Lay Witnesses Witnesses If the witness is not testifying as an expert, the witness' testimony in the form of opinions or inferences is limited to those opinions or inferences which are (a) rationally based on the perception of the witness, and (b) helpful to a clear understanding of the witness' testimony or the determination of a fact in issue, and (c) not based on scientific, technical, or other specialized knowledge within the scope of Rule 702.
+If a witness is not testifying as an expert, testimony in the form of an opinion is limited to one that is: (a) rationally based on the witness's perception; (b) helpful to clearly understanding the witness's testimony or to determining a fact in issue; and (c) not based on scientific, technical, or other specialized knowledge within the scope of Rule 702.